nicferrier/keepie/README.md

 * it allocates a random port to the db every time it starts
 * it starts the db in that cluster
 * it applies the SQL it finds in the sql-scripts directory to the running DB

+### What operating systems support pgBoot.js?

+pgBoot.js has been tested on:

+* Windows 10 with postgresql 10
+* Ubuntu 16 with postgresql 10

 ### Using pgBoot.js on the command line